teletherapy wellness plans

 - Memory loss

 - Word finding difficulties

 - School based SLPs with medical based questions

 - Students needing clarification on areas of study

 - Any SLP with questions about an area they are not well experienced in

 There are many disorders that can affect the way the vocal folds come together, impacting your voice and/or the way that you swallow.
-I recommend you start with an ENT (Ear, Nose and Throat doctor) to better understand the cause and appropriate treatment options.
-After that, your ENT may recommend treatment with a Speech Therapist (that’s me!).
+We recommend you start with an ENT (Ear, Nose and Throat doctor) to better understand the cause and appropriate treatment options.
+After that, your ENT may recommend treatment with a Speech Therapist (that’s us!).

 People with Parkinson’s often end up having difficulty with being heard when they speak.
 A well known program for this is LSVT Loud and is considered the gold standard among many Speech Pathologists for improving voice in people with Parkinsons.
-I am certified with the LSVT Loud program and have seen great results with it!
+As the owner of Cobalt Therapy, I am personally certified with the LSVT Loud program and have seen great results with it!